ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/virtual_ecosystem_in_use.md

 ## Create the model configuration and initial data

-Here we are using the example data files supplied with the `virtual_ecosystem` package, which supplies a set of example data files and a simple model configuration to run a simulation.
+Here we are using the example data supplied with the `virtual_ecosystem` package, which supplies a set of example data files and a simple model configuration to run a simulation.
 The following command line arguments set up the example data directory in Linux, Mac or Windows Subsystem for Linux (WSL).